 Student Travel

-How to Plan Your Trip
+Planning Your Trip

 Student groups who wish to participate in Columbia-supported travel must plan all travel arrangements with their adviser.
-Approval to travel depends on your ability to meet required timelines, the availability of funding, the method(s) of payment, the appropriateness of the travel and the accuracy of your student group's itinerary.
+Approval to travel depends on your ability to meet required timelines, the availability of funding, the method(s) of payment, the appropriateness of the travel, and the accuracy of your student group's itinerary.
 Individual travelers must also meet specific criteria, as outlined by your adviser.

 New York City Travel